telerik/blazor-docs/common-features/observable-data.md

 * TreeView

-The Scheduler and Menu will receive this feature in a future release.
+The Scheduler, Menu, Drawer, ContextMenu will receive this feature in a future release.

 ## See Also